Do-It-Yourself Learning Strategies

 - Try to relate academic tasks to personal goals.

-FYI: For more information on building positive Attitude, contact the Academic Advising Center at firstname.lastname@example.org or call 501-279-4531.
+FYI: For more information on building a positive attitude, contact the Academic Resource Center at firstname.lastname@example.org or call 501-279-4531.

 Concentration is the ability to stay focused on a task and is necessary for effective learning.